-physica percer (above from West 2018) shows variations in the percentages of al activity.
-The SA3s with the highest stage of people with an unhealthy weight e State average) were Playford (0.3% increase previous period), Salisbury (0.3% increase), Torrens (15.4% increase) and Marion (2.8% se) respectively (SA Health, 2018a).
-SA Health, 2018a, South Australian Monitoring & Surveillance System (SAMSS), South Australian Health and Risk Factor Profile by SA3 regions.
-Betwee APHN consurvegeta were Walker West Howev 2018) activity people of vege were Port A decrea decrea able consumption en July 2014 and June 2016, the SA3s within the region with the lowest percentage of people ming the recommend number of serves of bles for adults (below State average of 10.3) Port Adelaide - East, Unley, Prospect- rville, Playford, West Torrens, Port Adelaide - and Marion respectively (SA Health, 2018a). ver recent data (between July 2016 and March shows variations in the percentages of physical y.
-The SA3s with the lowest percentage of e consuming the recommend number of serves etables for adults (below State average of 10.5) Juley (1.9% decrease from previous period), delaide - East (2.6% increase), Salisbury (3.7% ise), Burnside (2.3% decrease), Marion (0.1% ise), Onkaparinga (1.4% decrease), West s (2.4% increase), Norwood-Payneham-St (7.4% decrease), Port Adelaide - West (1.1% SA Health, 2018a, South Australian Monitoring & Surveillance System (SAMSS), South Australian Health and Risk Factor Profile by SA3 regions.
+Outcomes of the health needs analysis Outcomes of the health needs analysis March 2018) shows variations in the percentages of physical activity.
+The SA3s with the highest percentage of people with an unhealthy weight (above State average) were Playford (0.3% increase from previous period), Salisbury (0.3% increase), West Torrens (15.4% increase) and Marion (2.8% increase) respectively (SA Health, 2018).
+Vegetable consumption Between July 2014 and June 2016, the SA3s within the APHN region with the lowest percentage of people consuming the recommend number of serves of vegetables for adults (below State average of 10.3) were Port Adelaide - East, Unley, Prospect-Walkerville, Playford, West Torrens, Port Adelaide - West and Marion respectively (SA Health, 2018).
+However recent data (between July 2016 and March 2018) shows variations in the percentages of physical activity.
+The SA3s with the lowest percentage of people consuming the recommend number of serves of vegetables for adults (below State average) of 10.5) were Unley (1.9% decrease from previous period), Port Adelaide - East (2.6% increase), Salisbury (3.7% decrease), Burnside (2.3% decrease), Marion (0.1% decrease), Onkaparinga (1.4% decrease), West Torrens (2.4% increase), Norwood-Payneham-St Peters (7.4% decrease), Port Adelaide - West (1.1% increase) and Mitcham (no change), respectively (SA Health, 2018).

-Cancer Screening increase) and Mitcham (no change), respectively (SA Health, 2018a).
-Fruit consumption Between July 2014 and June 2016, the SA3s within the APHN region with the lowest percentage of people consuming the recommend number of serves of fruits for adults (below State average of 42.8) were Playford, West Torrens, Port Adelaide - West, Unley, Salisbury and Campbelltown respectively (SA Health, 2018).
+Outcomes of the health needs analysis Fruit consumption Between July 2014 and June 2016, the SA3s within the APHN region with the lowest percentage of people consuming the recommend number of serves of fruits for adults (below State average of 42.8) were Playford, West Torrens, Port Adelaide - West, Unley, Salisbury and Campbelltown respectively (SA Health, 2018).
 However recent data (between July 2016 and March 2018) shows variations in the percentages of physical activity.
-The SA3s with the lowest percentage of people consuming the recommend number of serves of fruits for adults (below State average of 42.1) were Burnside (24.9% decrease from previous period), Port Adelaide - West (5.2% decrease), Playford (3.3% increase), Marion (3.3% decrease) and Salisbury (1.2% decrease) respectively (SA Health, 2018a).
-SA Health, 2018a, South Australian Monitoring & Surveillance System (SAMSS), South Australian Health and Risk Factor Profile by SA3 regions.
-Lower rates of Breast, Cervix and Bowel screening participation among vulnerable population groups Breast, Cervix and Bowel screening participation rates In the April 2019 the Population Health Survey Module System (PHSMS), asked a series of questions about the Cervical and Bowel Screening program in South Australia as well as the Get Screened advertising campaign.
-The latter campaign was a joint SA Health, 2019a, Screening Report - PHSMS April 2019, Population Health Surveys, Prevention and Population Health Branch, unpublished.
+The SA3s with the lowest percentage of people consuming the recommend number of serves of fruits for adults (below State average of 42.1) were Burnside (24.9% decrease from previous period), Port Adelaide - West (5.2% decrease), Playford (3.3% increase), Marion (3.3% decrease) and Salisbury (1.2% decrease) respectively (SA Health, 2018).
+Lower rates of Breast, Cervix and Bowel screening participation among vulnerable population groups in low socioeconomic areas in APHN region Breast, Cervix and Bowel screening participation rates In 2015-2016, in comparison to other PHNs, the APHN had the 3 rd highest rate - 46.5%, of 50-74 year olds participating in the national bowel cancer screening program.
+The national rate was 40.9% (AIHW, 2017d).
+The 2015-2016 participation rate for APHN is a slight increase from the 2014-15 rate of 45.8% (AIHW, 2016c).
+Participation in the program varies across the APHN region, with the lowest rates of participation in the SA3s of Playford (37.5%), Port Adelaide-West (40.6%), Adelaide City (40.8%), Australian Institute of Health and Welfare (AIHW), 2017d, Participation in Australian cancer screening programs in 2015-2016 Australian Institute of Health and Welfare (AIHW), 2016c, Participation in Australian cancer screening programs in 2014-2015